BrightBoost/aspnetcoreapi/Exercises/ExerciseControllerAPI/EASYexerciseControllerAPI.md

         public string Description { get; set; }
     }
 ```
-2. Create a new file named `ProductsController.cs` in the same folder.
+4. Create a new file named `ProductsController.cs` in the Controllers folder.
-3. Add the following code to define basic CRUD operations:
+5. Add the following code to define basic CRUD operations:

    ```csharp
    using Microsoft.AspNetCore.Mvc;